MaistoV/SYCL_AFU/README.md

 # intel-ofs-2022.2-ubuntu-hitek
-Installation steps for Intel OFS on Ubuntu 22.04.
+Installation steps for Intel OFS for Hitek NC100 card on Ubuntu 22.04.

 > NOTE: the scripts provided in `install/`:
 > * require sudo access;